 • Love or respect.
 A wise counselor once told me that when it comes to narcissists, the choice is to have either their love or respect, but not both.
 However, knowing which is more significant, is an individual decision.
 To earn their love means the parent watches their ANC’s mistakes and does not highlight them.
 Winning their respect means the parent achieves something the narcissist values.

 • Patience is a virtue.
 Nagging the ANC does not work.
 It only frustrates them and causes unnecessary friction.
 In time, most ANC’s return to the nest especially when life has failed to glorify them and they need the unconditional support of their parent.
 Waiting them out with open arms is difficult and likely one of the toughest tasks of parenting yet.
-There is no guarantee reward at the end, but it is worth the effort.
+There is no guaranteed reward at the end, but it is worth the effort.

 • Don’t expect remorse.
 Part of the definition of narcissistic personality disorder is the inability to demonstrate any real form of remorse, sorrow, or forgiveness.
 This is especially true when it comes to the relationship between the parent and the ANC.
-The ANC will not admit to wrongdoing, flawed thinking, an error in judgement, or poor decision.
+The ANC will not admit to wrongdoing, flawed thinking, an error in judgment, or poor decision.
 To expect such awareness is to not recognize the limitations of the disorder.

 • Be careful of significant others.
 When the ANC finds a mate, it is essential that the parent show happiness for them regardless of the quality of the decision.
 Any indication of disapproval will be met with swift isolation that could last for years.
 At all costs, this should be avoided.